 PLAY IN THE PARK

 Right next door to the surf club is one of the best parks on the Coast.
 A spacious, interactive all-abilities playground means everyone gets a go on the giant sandcastle, sand pits, sand tables, water jets, slides, swings, climbing equipment and cool flying fox.
 Add a pedal-powered monorail, awesome pirate ship, underground submarine, handy change rooms and shady BBQ areas and you can see why Gold Coast kids (and kids at heart) love Kurrawa Park.

 WINE AND DINE

 You’ll have no problem finding something to eat and drink in Broadbeach.
-Local faves include Mecca Bah for Middle-Eastern banquets, Social Eating House + Bar for casual fine dining (hint: we love the charcuterie plates), Old Tom for plush booths and everything gin and Soho Place for one of the most extensive and enticing cocktail menus in town.
+Local faves include Mecca Bah for Middle-Eastern banquets, Social Eating House + Bar for casual fine dining (hint: we love the charcuterie plates) and Soho Place for one of the most extensive and enticing cocktail menus in town.
 To cleanse the palate, join the crowds at The Loose Moose or slink away to The Roosevelt Lounge, strictly for the sophisticated over-thirties.

 BLUES ON BROADBEACH MUSIC FESTIVAL